bjornrobertsson/GCP-KasmVNC/README-ORG.md

 ### Infrastructure

-**Cluster**: This template requires an existing Kubernetes cluster
+**Cluster**: This template requires an existing Kubernetes cluster and assumes GCP.

-**Container Image**: This template uses the [codercom/enterprise-base:ubuntu image](https://github.com/coder/enterprise-images/tree/main/images/base) with some dev tools preinstalled.
+**Container Image**: This template uses the Debian 12 as base.
 To add additional tools, extend this image or build it yourself.

 ### Authentication